-Kevin Higgins is in his third season on the Wake Forest football staff after joining head coach Dave Clawson in December 2013.
-Higgins, who spent nine seasons as the head coach of The Citadel, serves as the assistant head coach, recruiting coordinator and the coach of Wake Forest’s wide receivers.
+Kevin Higgins is in his fifth season on the Wake Forest football staff after joining head coach Dave Clawson in December 2013.
+Higgins, who spent nine seasons as the head coach of The Citadel, serves as the assistant head coach, recruiting coordinator and the coach of Wake Forest's wide receivers.

 "Kevin has a wealth of football knowledge gained as a head coach and also through his experience in the NFL as a quarterbacks and wide receivers coach.
 He has been a great addition to our staff," said head coach Dave Clawson.

 In his two seasons at Wake Forest, Higgins has helped two of his proteges earn spots in NFL training camps.
 Matt James was with the New Orleans Saints in 2015 and K.J.
 Brent has earned a spot with the Oakland Raiders in 2016.